 This might sound more positive than it is.
 If we’re wandering around like ghosts, we’re probably missing a well-formed, congruent, or elevated intention.
 Without this type of intention, we might continue to wander aimlessly and indefinitely.
 The same can be said for our real-world lives in this three-dimensional reality, here on Earth.
 This is why the Hindu and Buddhist texts encourage deep contemplation and spiritual exercises near to and just prior to our deaths.

-After we die to this physical body, rather than wandering, we might rise to a particular plane of existence that is akin to our actions during our lifetimes or in line with the vibration of our focus at the moment of our deaths.
+When we die to this physical body, rather than wandering, we might rise to a particular plane of existence that is akin to our actions during our lifetimes or in line with the vibration of our focus at the moment of our deaths.
 Wherever we might arrive in the other realms and planes, the soul, or jiva has no physical form.
 It is not recognizable to having recently lived a life in a physical body.
 While the outer layers of thought and Maya might appear in human-shaped forms, these forms are temporary and do not represent the nature of the jiva or soul.

 As a jiva, and regardless of whether or not we are cloaked in memorable forms, we still might feel thirst and hunger.
 This is due to the tendencies of our most recent lives.
 These can dissipate over time.